carlhenrikrolf/microtonOS/README.md

 	- Python packages should be installed in a virtual environment at /home/pi/.venv/
 - The username should be 'pi'.
 - Install config files and systemd files with 'update_*.sh' scripts.

+### Customisation
+For usage with other software and hardware synthesisers, it is useful to know something about [tuning standards](learn/tuning_standards.md).

 ## Tuning Presets